 About the ACCESS Project

 The AmeriCorps Cross-Cultural Education Service Systems (ACCESS) Project is an AmeriCorps program under the Center for New North Carolinians at the University of North Carolina at Greensboro.
 Incepted in 1994, we are our state’s oldest and longest-running AmeriCorps program.
 We help immigrant and refugee families gain access to resources and support needed to integrate and become economically self-sufficient and contributing members of society.
-We do this by placing AmeriCorps members with our partner agencies (host sites) to provide families with job services, case management, English language instructions, tutoring, education support services to students in grades K-12, and so much more.
+We do this by placing AmeriCorps Volunteers with our partner agencies (host sites) to provide families with job services, case management, English language instructions, tutoring, education support services to students in grades K-12, and so much more.
 We have partner agencies in Alamance County, Guilford County, Mecklenburg County, Orange County, and Wake County.

 Contact

-Khouan Rodriguez, Program Director, at 336.256.1060 or [email protected].
+Khouan Rodriguez, Program Director, at 336.256.1060

 Is your organization dedicated to strengthening the community?
 Become a Partner Agency!
 Click to learn more